SalomePlatform/adao/doc/en/ref_observers_requirements.rst

 Template **ValueSerieMatPlotterSaver**
 ......................................

-Graphically plot with Matplolib the value series of the variable, and save the figure in a file of the '/tmp' directory (persistant figure).
+Graphically plot with Matplolib the value series of the variable, and save the figure in a file of the '/tmp' directory (persistant plot).

 ::